nbandi7/terraform-mediawiki/README.md

 ### After apply

-* Wait for couple of minutes before mediawiki is being installed and configured.
+* Wait for couple of minutes(be patient) before mediawiki is being installed and configured.
 Use the output displayed on the screen in place of serverip http://serverip/w/index.php
 * Select the setup link, and proceed through the setup steps.
 Choose the MariaDB option when prompted for a database server, and enter the database name, username, and user password you created for MediaWiki.
 * Download the LocalSettings.php file when prompted at the end of the setup process, then move it or copy its contents to /var/www/html/w/LocalSettings.php
 * Adjust the file’s permissions